Pennsylvania Route 724: Route description

 PA 724 enters North Coventry Township in Chester County and continues southeast through forested areas along the Schuylkill River before heading east into farmland further south from the river.
-The route becomes a three-lane road with two westbound lanes and one eastbound lane as it heads through commercial areas, with the Coventry Mall located on the north side of the road.
+The route becomes a three-lane road with two westbound lanes and one eastbound lane as it heads through commercial areas, with The Shoppes at Coventry located on the north side of the road.
 PA 724 becomes a four-lane divided highway as it reaches an interchange with PA 100.
 Past this interchange, the route narrows to a two-lane undivided road and passes through the residential community of South Pottstown and intersects Hanover Street, which heads north toward the borough of Pottstown.
 The road passes through a golf course and runs through the community of Kenilworth, where it intersects a ramp that provides access to the US 422 freeway to the north at a trumpet interchange.
 After this, PA 724 curves to the southeast and crosses into East Coventry Township and runs through a mix of farmland and woodland with some homes.
 The route passes through the community of Parker Ford, where it intersects Linfield Road/Bethel Church Road, and briefly runs to the southwest of the Schuylkill River Trail before it enters East Vincent Township.
 The road passes through a golf course before heading into a commercial area and intersecting Bridge Street, which heads east toward the borough of Spring City.
 PA 724 continues past a mix of residences, businesses, and farm fields, turning to the south and coming to a junction with New Street, which also provides access to Spring City.
 The route continues into East Pikeland Township and continues south to its eastern terminus at an intersection with PA 23.
 At this point, PA 23 continues southeast along Schuylkill Road toward the borough of Phoenixville.